ibm-cloud-docs/apps/tutorials/tutorial-devsecops-refarch.md

 1. Optional.
 If you already have a cluster and want to use it for this tutorial, you can override the `cluster_name` default value.
 If you override the `cluster_name` default value, you don't need to provide values for the following variables: `datacenter`, `default_pool_size`, `machine_type`, `hardware`, `kube_version`, `public_vlan_num`, or `private_vlan_num`.
 1. Optional.
 Click **Generate plan**.
 This action creates a Terraform execution plan and checks your configuration for syntax errors.
 On the {{site.data.keyword.bpshort}} Jobs page, you can review log files for errors and {{site.data.keyword.cloud_notm}} resources that must be created, modified, or deleted to achieve the correct state of the Terraform template.
 1. After you enter all the values for the variables and are satisfied with the changes, click **Apply plan** to run your infrastructure code.
    This step takes some time to complete (usually 20 - 30 minutes, but it can take longer), due to the creation of a new Kubernetes or OpenShift cluster.
+If you use an existing cluster, this step takes only a few minutes.
    {: note}
 1. On the {{site.data.keyword.bpshort}} Jobs page, you can view the log by expanding the job name.
 1. After the plan is applied, view the URL to the generated {{site.data.keyword.cloud_notm}} DevSecOps CI toolchain.
 The URL is located near the end of the log file on a line that begins with "View the toolchain at:."